Eon-Labs/dynamo-light/README.md

 ### Quick Start:

-Assume you have a simple table - `Users` with partitionKey `userName` (demo purpose only, use an id in real projects).
+Assume you have a simple table - `Users` with partitionKey `userName` (demo purpose only, use unique field - such as uuid, in real projects).

 ```javascript
 const Table = require("dynamo-light");